nafu/fastlane-plugin-ensure_xcode_build_version/README.md

 ## About ensure_xcode_build_version

-Ensure Xcode Build Version for working with Beta, GM and Release
+Ensure the selected Xcode Build version with xcode-select matches a value.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.
+If building your app requires a specific version of Xcode, you can invoke this command before using gym.
+For example, to ensure that a beta version is not accidentally selected to build, which would make uploading to TestFlight fail."

 ## Example